raneeny/MTS2Graph/README.md

 * The High_Activated_Filters_CNN.py contains the necessary functions to extract the MHAPs and build the graph.
 * The Graph_embading.py contains the necessary functions to apply graph embedding.

-To run a model on one dataset, you should issue the following command:
+To run a model on a dataset with the default parameters, you should issue the following command:

 ```bash
 To run the code using python Example_dataset.py -f <foldar_name_data> -d <dataset name>